hirataca/wazi-on-ocp/index.md

 ---
-title: Cloud Integration
+title: Wazi on RedHat Openshift
 sidebar: home
 toc: false
 permalink: index.html
-summary: Welcome to the Github-hosted repository of technical guides for Cloud Integration.
+summary: Welcome to the Github-hosted repository of technical guides for Wazi
 ---

 Please select a Tech Guide to get started.